JaKooLit/Debian-Hyprland/README.md

 - the wallpaper offered to be downloaded towards the end is from this [`WALLPAPER-REPO`](https://github.com/JaKooLit/Wallpaper-Bank)

 #### ✨  Some notes on this installer / Prerequisites
-- This script is meant to install in Debian Testing (Trixie) and Debian Unstable (SID).
+- This script is meant to install in Debian Trixie or newer .
 This script Will NOT work with Bookworm
 - If However, decided to try, recommend to install SDDM.
 Apart from GDM and SDDM, any other Login Manager may not work nor launch Hyprland.
 However, hyprland can be launched through tty by type Hyprland
 - 🕯️ network-manager-gnome (nm-applet) has been removed from the packages to install.
 This is because it is known to restart the networkmanager causing issues in the installation process.
 After you boot up, inorder to get the network-manager applet, install network-manager-gnome. `sudo apt install network-manager-gnome` See below if your network or wifi became unmanaged after installation
 - If you have nvidia, and wanted to use proprietary drivers, uninstall nouveau first (if installed).
 This script will be installing proprietary nvidia drivers and will not deal with removal of nouveau.
 - NVIDIA users / owners, after installation, check [`THIS`](https://github.com/JaKooLit/Hyprland-Dots/wiki/Notes_to_remember#--for-nvidia-gpu-users)
+- NIVIDIA users:  Strongly suggest you visit this site and install current drivers for newer GPUs. [`NVIDIA-Drivers`](https://github.com/mexersus/debian-nvidia-drivers)

 #### ✨ Costumize the packages to be installed
 - inside the install-scripts directory, you can edit 01-hypr-pkgs.sh.
 Do not edit 00-dependencies.sh unless you know what you are doing.
 Care though as the Hyprland Dots may not work properly!